 But we do not have two points, we only have one point and we have to find out its slope.
 A way to think is to consider a secant line in the function graph:

-In that way, we can use the idea of Limits to understand that while approaches , the slope of the line that pass through the points and approaches the slope of the tangent line of the point .
+In that way, we can use the idea of Limits to understand that while approaches , the slope of the line that passes through the points and approaches the slope of the tangent line of the point .

 With this understanding, we can now draw a right triangle to decipher some values and finally get to the equation that defines the tangent of the point :